View from Glastenbury Mountain tower

 One of the most interesting of the stories about missing people happened on December 1, 1946, when an 18-year-old Bennington College student named Paula Welden disappeared while hiking on this trail.

 Several people had reported seeing her that day wearing a bright red coat.
 When she didn’t show up for classes the next Monday, a search party was formed to look for her.
-Eventually, students, faculty, and local residents mounted a massive search effort, the size of which was probably due in part to the fact that Paula Welden's father was a well-known industrial engineer, architect and designer.
-Bloodhounds, helicopters and even a clairvoyant were used in the attempt to locate her.
+Students, faculty, and local residents eventually mounted a massive search effort, the size of which was probably because Paula Welden's father was a well-known industrial engineer, architect and designer.
+Bloodhounds, helicopters, and even a clairvoyant were used in the attempt to locate her.

 She was never found.